onflow/flow/docs/content/dapp-development/mainnet-account-setup.md

 ![event](port-event.png)

 **Make sure to take a note of the address - you will need it for the next step**.
-If you want to verify the public key for this address, you can visit [flow-view-source](https://flow-view-source.com/).
+If you want to verify the public key for this address, you can visit [flow-view-source](https://flow-view-source.com/) or run the [Flow CLI get account command](/flow-cli/get-accounts/).